Who We Are

 Rural America and Communities

-2) National Farmers Organization encourages farmers, rural residents and businesses to support the Institute for Rural America, created to bring attention to the mutual importance and interdependence of farmers, rural residents, businesses, schools, churches and communities.
+2) National Farmers Organization encourages farmers, rural residents, and businesses to support the Institute for Rural America, which was created to bring attention to the mutual importance and interdependence of farmers, rural residents, businesses, schools, churches, and communities.

 3) National Farmers Organization supports annual Rural Utility Service (RUS, formerly REA) electric and telephone loan levels for both the new insured and guaranteed loan programs that adequately meet the capital needs of rural electric and telephone systems in order to insure dependable electric and telephone service in rural areas at reasonable cost.